chrisregnier/doscrinium/docs/architecture.md

 # Architecture
-Uses docker to deploy all services localy
+Uses docker to deploy all services locally

 ## frontend
 The frontend is react and using redux for state management.
 The frontend is served with an nginx proxy.